Additivity, subadditivity and linearity: automatic continuity and quantifier weakening: Cauchy theory

 \textbf{Remark. }With the Axiom of Choice \textrm{AC} replaced by an axiom (such as the Axiom of Determinacy, \textrm{AD}) under which all sets are Baire/measurable (a price that most mathematicians most of the time will not be willing to pay!), Prop.
 1 (helped by Prop.
 6 below) is all we need, and the remaining results below become unnecessary.
-See \S 9.2 for amplification.
+See [BinO16, Appendix 1] and \S 8.5; cf. [BinO15, \S 7 Th.
+6].